atlassian/react-beautiful-dnd/docs/guides/how-we-use-dom-events.md

 ### Initial `mousedown`

-- `preventDefault()` not called on `mousedown`
+- `preventDefault()` **is called on `mousedown`** 😞

+> This is the only known exception to our rule set.
+It is unfortunate that it is the first one to appear in this guide!

 When the user first performs a `mousedown` on a *drag handle* we are not sure if they are intending to click or drag.
-Because at this stage we are not sure, we do not call `preventDefault()` on the event.
+Ideally we would not call `preventDefault()` on this event as we are not sure if it is a part of a drag.
+However, we need to call `preventDefault()` in order to avoid the item obtaining focus as it has a `tabIndex`.

 ### We are not sure yet if a drag will start